poojareddy3/poojareddy3.github.io/README.md

 ## Improvements to be made

 - Play against the computer.
-- Allows the player to choose whether to play as X or O.
+- Allow the player to choose whether to play as X or O.